Why Year-Round Flea and Tick Prevention Actually Matters

 Cons:

-- Can wash off if swimming/bathing too soon
+- Can wash off if your dog swims or gets a bath too soon after application

 Flea and Tick Collars